 In 2009 Ms. Clark joined the reconstituted Board of Ally Financial Services (formerly known as GMAC), following its restructuring by the U.S. Treasury.
 She chaired Ally’s Risk Committee from 2009 til March 2018 and is currently a member of its Audit and Risk Committees.

 In the spring of 2018, she was asked to join the Supervisory Board of Deutsche Bank, during a period of corporate turmoil.
 The Supervisory Board is the governing body for German corporations.
 Mayree Chairs the Risk Committee and is a member of the Strategy Committee.

-She currently serves as a Director of Taubman Centers, Inc, and Regulatory Data Corp (owned by Vista Equity Partners).
+She currently serves as a Director of Taubman Centers, Inc, as well as Regulatory Data Corp (owned by Vista Equity Partners).
 Mayree previously served as a Director of the Stanford Management Company, which is responsible for the University’s endowment (2007-2015) and as a director of Commonfund (1992-2004) and of Greenwich Associates (2006-2009).